tangle-network/zero-knowledge-gadgets/README.md

 3. Fee
 4. Refund

-You can find more details about the arbitrary datta structures by investigating the [`mixer_data`] (https://github.com/webb-tools/arkworks-gadgets/blob/master/src/arbitrary/mixer_data/constraints.rs).
+You can find more details about the arbitrary datta structures by investigating the [`mixer_data`](https://github.com/webb-tools/arkworks-gadgets/blob/master/src/arbitrary/mixer_data/constraints.rs).

 These parameters are provided to zero-knowledge proofs as public inputs and are geared towards on-chain customizability.
 - For an on-chain cryptocurrency mixer, we must know where we are withdrawing tokens to.
 This is the purpose of the recipieint.